 Increased regulatory compliance: ability to rapidly analyze and respond appropriately to changing Government policies and rules

-Business Executives tasked with the responsibility of laying the blueprint for a transformation towards such agile enterprises face several important questions such as:
+Business Executives tasked with the responsibility of laying the blueprint for a transformation towards such agile enterprises face several important questions:

 What constitutes the complete set of components of the IT solution and their inter-relationships

-What parts of the current IT environment can be leveraged and how should they be integrated into the overall solution?
+What parts of the current IT environment need to be part of the overall solution?

-How to evaluate the competing claims of vendors and making a buying decision?
+How to evaluate the competing claims of vendors and make a buying decision?

 What milestones to plan for as part of the project